ruby-amqp/bunny/README.markdown

 Google Group: [bunny-amqp](http://groups.google.com/group/bunny-amqp)

+## Announcements

+**IMPORTANT**

+The Exchange#initialize method has changed as of version 0.0.7

+You now create an exchange like this -

+    b = Bunny.new
+    exch = b.exchange('*my_exchange*', :type => :fanout)

+If you do not specify a :type option then a default of :direct is used.

 ## About

 *Bunny* is an [AMQP](http://www.amqp.org) (Advanced Message Queuing Protocol) client, written in Ruby, that is intended to allow you to interact with AMQP-compliant message brokers/servers such as [RabbitMQ](http://www.rabbitmq.com) in a synchronous fashion.